 Planet Bluegrass offers convenient on-site camping during the RockyGrass Academy and during RockyGrass.
 Our Ranch is situated on 14 beautiful acres of private property.
 It’s nestled along the St. Vrain River; tucked beneath a rim of 75 foot high red sandstone cliffs.
 We also have a bathhouse, which offers indoor toilets, sinks and showers.

-You may camp in a tent or vehicle (up to 21 feet) free of charge while attending the Academy in the designated Academy camping area.
-To stay on-site during the festival you will need to purchase a three-day festival pass with on-site camping privileges.
+You may camp in a tent OR vehicle (up to 18 feet) free of charge while attending the Academy in the designated Academy camping area.
+To stay on-site during the festival, you will need to purchase a three-day festival pass with on-site camping privileges.
 Vehicles require additional passes during the festival, separate from the per-person camping pass.
-On-site camping was sold through a special random online lottery.
-You may also choose to purchase an on-site camping pass through the Academy lottery.
-If you are not staying for the festival you may have your vehicle with you in the camping area or a tent - NOT BOTH.
+If you are not staying for the festival, you may have your vehicle with you in the camping area or a tent - NOT BOTH.
 If you choose to have your tent in the camping area, you will be able to park your vehicle on-site in a designated area as space permits.
 Overflow vehicles must be parked off site.

 Academy campers who have festival and on-site camping passes can set up and stay in the same campsite once the Academy has ended.
 Buy your festival, camping, and vehicle passes ASAP before they sell out.
 Camping during the Academy occurs in a designated area on the Festival grounds.
 If you don’t have a vehicle pass for the Festival, you may have either a vehicle or a tent in the camping area - but not both.
 If you chose to have your tent in the camping area, you may park your car in the designated Academy parking area on the grounds as space permits.
 You will be required to move your vehicle and campsite on Friday morning by 9:00 am if you do not have festival camping passes.
 If you are not camping with your vehicle for the festival, you may park it in a secured lot for the weekend.